-Moist Canadian Buttermilk Chocolate Chip Banana Bread
+Desserts/TreatsDelicious Chocolate Chip Banana Bread with a Twist

-Chocolate Chip Banana Bread Like Grandma Used To Make
+Better Than Grandma’s Chocolate Chip Banana Bread

-The banana bread was so good that I couldn’t stop eating it and had to talk myself out of the kitchen.
+It’s so good that I couldn’t stop eating it and had to talk myself out of the kitchen.

 How To Freeze Bananas

-Don’t store them in the freezer with the banana peel on as it is difficult to remove and you’ll find once the banana defrosts it’s a liquid mess.
+Don’t store them in the freezer with the banana peel on, as it is difficult to remove, and you’ll find once the banana defrosts, it’s a liquid mess.

 How To Make Homemade Buttermilk